 Baby Yellow Squash with Flower

 Baby Yellow squash blossoms are fragile and yet as they are attached to the fruit of the plant, the fruit extends the blossom's shelf-life.
-The blossoms are faintly fuzzed, featherwight, tissue-paper thin and once mature the broad and pointed flower petals close inward.
+The blossoms are featherweight and tissue-paper thin, their exterior covered in a faint layer of fuzzy hairs.
+Once mature the broad and pointed flower petals close inward.
 The blossom's coloring is vibrant orange at its tip, with variegations of gold and green to its stem end.
 Their flavor is subtle, yet true to squash in all notes, slightly sweet and reminiscent of corn, grassy and succulent.
-The fruit of the Baby Yellow squash is saucer shaped and petit.
+The fruit of the baby Yellow squash is saucer shaped and petit.
 Its skin is slightly glossed, golden yellow with faint cream freckles and a green tip at the fruit's stem end.
 Its flesh is crisp and creamy with an underdeveloped seed cavity due to its youth.
-Its flesh is crisp and creamy with an underdeveloped seed cavity due to its youth.
-Its flavor, peppery and complex with grassy and fruity undertones, creating a perfect contrast to the more subtle flavors of the flower.
+The flesh of the squash has a peppery and complex flavor with grassy and fruity undertones, creating a perfect contrast to the more subtle flavors of the flower.

 Baby Yellow squash with blossoms can be eaten raw or cooked.
-Raw blossoms and the fruit of the squash can be added to salads, served within a crudite and simply eaten fresh out of hand.
-The best way to experience the blossoms cooked is to saute, pan or deep fry the blossom stuffed with a fresh cheese such as chevre.
+Raw blossoms and the fruit of the squash can be added to salads, served within a crudite or simply eaten fresh out of hand.
+The most popular method to prepare the blossoms cooked is to sauté, pan or deep fry the blossom stuffed with a fresh cheese such as chevre or ricotta.
 The blossoms can easily be removed from the stem of the fruit, allowing for dual preparations.
-Traditional preparations include adding the blossoms and the fruit to quesadillas and pizzas alongside melting cheeses, Poblano, Anaheim and Jalapeno chiles, corn, tomatoes, basil and truffles.
-Other complimentary pairings include stewed pork, black beans, cream, mushrooms, cooked eggs, garlic, cilantro, pine nuts, pepitas, olive oil and light bodied vinegars.
-Shelf-life is brief.
+Both the blossoms and the fruit can be added to quesadillas, tacos, pizzas, soups, frittatas and risotto.
+Complimentary pairings include melting cheeses, poblano, anaheim and jalapeno chiles, corn, tomatoes, basil, stewed pork, black beans, cream, mushrooms, eggs, garlic, cilantro, pine nuts, pepitas, olive oil and light bodied vinegars.
+Shelf-life is very brief.
 Eat immediately or store in dry airtight container for one to two days.